mikeydgithub/shop-shop/README.md

   ## Description

-  An E-Commerce shopping APP using React using the React Router DOM for the front end and Mongoose for the back end.
+  An E-Commerce shopping APP using React and React Router DOM for the front end and Mongoose for the back end.

   ![Screenshot 2022-07-07 145735](https://user-images.githubusercontent.com/94988620/177851126-5efcffb0-2c6d-442c-be2a-1c9c2ae829da.jpg)